bshrestha2024/git_learning/README.md

 # Git learning project

 The repo is only to learn git and try different git commands.

 This is the second changes that I am doing in the readme file.

+this is third change from github ui and my parent is the second change.